-Dr. Yoav Bashan, Dr. Luz Gonzalez de Bashan
+Dr. Yoav Bashan, Dr. Luz de Bashan

 and M. Sc.
 Juan-Pablo Hernandez

-Water bioremediation and advanced wastwater treatments (basic
+Water bioremediation and advanced wastewater treatments (Applied studies)

-Version January 2008
+Version January 2016

 Goal: Develop concepts and technologies on how to recycle used water (wastewater) in arid lands with unique combinations of microalgae and microalgae growth-promoting bacteria.